file-format/Products/content/en/pdf/python/pypdf2/index.md

 <p>PyPDF2 is an open source pure Python library that provides the capability to work with PDF files inside Python applications without any external dependencies.
-The library has included support for numerous important PDF features such as merging multiple PDF files, extracting the content of PDF file, rotate PDF file pages by an angle, scaling of PDF pages, transforming the pages of PDF files, extracting images from PDF pages and many more.</p>
+The library supports numerous important PDF features such as merging multiple PDF files, extracting the content of PDF file, rotate PDF file pages by an angle, scaling of PDF pages, transforming the pages of PDF files, extracting images from PDF pages and many more.</p>
-<p>The open source programming library PyPDF2 is very easy <em>to </em>use and the source code is well documented and easy to understand.
+<p>The open source programming library PyPDF2 is easy <em>to </em>use and the source code is well documented and easy to understand.
 The library enables developers to read and extract PDF Files metadata such as the number of pages, author, creator, created and last updated time, etc. The library also supports encrypting and decrypting PDF files with just a couple of lines of Python code.</p>
 <p>.</p>

 {{< /SinglePage/PageBody/tab/text >}}